PBergstrom90/ESP32_Audiorecorder/README.md

 This project implements an audio recording system using an ESP32 microcontroller.
 It utilizes an I2S microphone for audio input, processes audio data, and transmits it securely via WebSocket to a server.
 The system supports both automatic and manual recording modes.

+This project is built to connect with the Docker_Audiorecorder, which can be found in this repository: [Docker_Audiorecorder](https://github.com/PBergstrom90/Docker_Audiorecorder).

 ## Features

 - **Audio Recording**: